TechFems-projects-and-resources/react-native-dictionary-app/README.md

 You will see that React Native components import React and uses hooks in the same way in a web-app, but instead of h1 and div you have a set of in-built components, like Tetx and View.

-Look at the before linked documentation to know more about how to use them.
+Look at the before-linked documentation to know more about how to use them.

 ## Getting started